sdthompson1/babylon/README.md

 A Linux machine, with gcc (or another C compiler) available, is required.

-The Babylon compiler itself is written in C, with no external dependencies, so it is easy to build.
-You can just run `gcc -O3 -o babylon src/*.c` to make an optimised `babylon` executable in the current directory.
+The Babylon compiler itself is written in C, and the only external dependency is sqlite3.
+The simplest way to build is to run `gcc -O3 -o babylon src/*.c -lsqlite3` to make an optimised `babylon` executable in the current directory.
+(Ensure that you have the libsqlite3-dev package, or equivalent for your OS, installed.)

 (Alternatively, you can install the "Shake" build system from https://shakebuild.com.
 Then you will be able to use the Shakefile.hs